jvdkwast/PCRasterQGIS/README.md

 QGIS processing scripts to make PCRaster available in the Processing Toolbox.
 Use QGIS in Anaconda and install PCRaster.

-Save the scipts to your QGIS profile folder \processing\scripts
+Save the scripts to your QGIS profile folder \processing\scripts

 Install PCRaster and QGIS
 1. Use the Anaconda prompt